-Extrinsic causes of paraplegia causing compression on spinal cord can be demonstrated objectively on imaging like myelography or MRI.
+Extrinsic causes of paraplegia causing compression on the spinal cord can be demonstrated objectively on imaging like myelography or MRI.

 It has been found that up to 75 percent canal occupancy can occur without affecting neural status.

-But, when other causative factors such as vascular cause or mechanical instability can add to produce paraplegia at lesser canal compromise.
+But, when other causative factors such as a vascular cause or mechanical instability can add to produce paraplegia at lesser canal compromise.

-With magnetic resonance imaging, the cord and soft tissue could be visualized directly and the patient showing relatively preserved cord size with evidence of myelitis / edema respond well to chemotherapy with or without surgical decompression.
+With magnetic resonance imaging, the cord and soft tissue could be visualized directly and the patient showing relatively preserved cord size with evidence of myelitis/edema respond well to chemotherapy with or without surgical decompression.

 Predominantly fluid collection in extradural space resolves well with antitubercular chemotherapy alone, and a conservative trial is likely to be rewarding in cases who along with this finding have apparently normal cord parenchyma at the inception of treatment.

-In patients with extradural collection of mixed or granulomatous (dry) nature showing entrapment of a normal size cord or a constriction of the cord with features suggestive of myelitis shows improvement in neural deficit if taken up for surgical decompression early.
+In patients with an extradural collection of mixed or granulomatous (dry) nature showing entrapment of a normal size cord or a constriction of the cord with features suggestive of myelitis shows improvement in neural deficit if taken up for surgical decompression early.